 1. Apply to the MS in Finance program

-Apply to the MS in Finance, Investment, and Banking program in the spring semester of your junior year by submitting an online application.
-A link to the application is sent to all UW–Madison undergraduate students in finance.
+Apply online to the MS in Finance, Investment, and Banking program in the spring semester of your junior year.
 The deadline to apply is in late January.

 2. Apply to the Graduate Program

 Following your admission to the program as an MS in Finance candidate and at the start of your senior year, you will complete a separate, online application process with the UW–Madison Graduate School.
 This application process requires you to complete certain essays.

 Program Tuition and Fees for 2019–2020 Academic Year

 Exact tuition and fees are set each August by the state legislature; tuition may vary from year to year.
 Additional information is available from the Bursar’s Office.

 *The segregated fee rate is updated each summer by the Board of Regents of the University of Wisconsin System.

 **Minnesota residents may be eligible for reduced tuition as participants in the Minnesota–Wisconsin reciprocity agreement.
 Students certified under this agreement, although classified as nonresidents, are assessed the comparable instructional fees in effect at the University of Minnesota–Twin Cities campus, plus the segregated fees assessed to all UW–Madison graduate students.
 Contact the Minnesota Higher Education Services Office for a reciprocity application.

 - Financial support may be available for MS in Finance students in the form of tuition awards, CFA Institute scholarships, or teaching assistantship opportunities.
 Please contact us with any questions.